 Rambutan tastes like a mix between a grape and a fresh date.
 Whenever you eat a fresh date, the fruit surrounding the seed has a sort of bitter taste.
 Rambutan shares that quality.
 The fleshy part of Rambutan is tender and a little juicy- just like a grape.
 I would say it’s sweet like a grape but less sour and tangy.

 Another way to describe rambutan taste is like lychee.
 But if you are like me, you probably haven’t had lychee before either.
 Shortly after eating Rambutan for the first time, I bought some lychee.
 Both rambutan and lychee are juicy and sweet.

 I love how Rambutan looks- it’s so exotic and colorful.
 I passed Rambutan so many times in the grocery store.
-To be honest, I didn’t even know how to eat rambutan, so I never bought it.
+To be honest, I didn’t know how to eat rambutan, so I never bought it.
 It’s a lot less intimidating once you cut the outer hairy skin layer.

 Rambutan is not very large in size- the body is about the size of a golf ball.
 Now thinking about it, it’s like a golf ball with a bad hair day.